Skip to content

 - project

-Thanks to this setup, every Release will attempt to load a context named project from its own namespace, and use it if it exists.
+With this setting, every Release will check its own namespace for a context named project and use it if found.

 Create a new namespace project03: